-On our second day in Naples, my cousin and her family went to a road trip around the Amalfi Coast and Mrs FOMOist and I, packed our bags and headed to Pompeii.
-Rather than doing an excursion, we made our way to Napoli Centrale Station, caught the Circumsuviana train (heading towards Sorrento) and got off at Pompeii Scavi train station.
+On our second day in Naples, my cousin and her family went to a road trip around the Amalfi Coast.
+Mrs FOMOist and I, packed our bags and headed to Pompeii.
+Rather than doing an organised tour, we made our way to Napoli Centrale Station, caught the Circumsuviana train (heading towards Sorrento) and got off at Pompeii Scavi train station.

 As soon as we got out, there was a guy herding people to buy a tour of Pompeii for €12.
 What he failed to mention is that after you buy this tour, you have to pay another €13 regular entry to the grounds.
 We had decided that we weren’t interested in a tour and bypassed him to get to the main entrance.

 I am not really a historian or heavily into archaeology.
 In addition to my lack of expansive knowledge, Mrs FOMOist hates reading.
 So visits to museums, galleries, ruins or any such places is always a negotiation.
 But, Pompeii was different.
 As soon as we walked through the main entrance, the place gripped us with it’s size and detail.
 For a city that was completely destroyed, there is a lot to explore, that has be restored to great condition.
 Additionally, the sculptures by Polish artist Igor Mitoraj add a whole new dimension to the place.